Bon Jovi: Crush, Bounce and This Left Feels Right (1999–2003)

 Bon Jovi reunited in 1999 to record the song "Real Life" for the movie EdTV.
 David Bryan was recovering from an accident in which he nearly severed his finger.

 After a nearly four-year hiatus, during which several band members worked on independent projects, Bon Jovi regrouped to begin work on their next studio album.
 In June 2000, Crush was released as the band's seventh studio album and constituted something of a comeback.
-The first single "It's My Life" was noted as one of the group's most successful releases in a decade and most importantly, becoming a symbol of the band's longevity as they prevailed through many different changes in the mainstream rock scene with admirable success.
+The first single, "It's My Life", was noted as one of the group's most successful releases in a decade and most importantly, becoming a symbol of the band's longevity as they prevailed through many different changes in the mainstream rock scene with admirable success.
 "It's My Life" helped introduce them to a new, younger fan base.
-The band received two Grammy nominations for Best Rock Album Crush and Best Rock Performance by Duo/Group "It's My Life".
+The band received two Grammy nominations for Best Rock Album (Crush) and Best Rock Performance by a Duo or Group with Vocal ("It's My Life").
 The video for "It's My Life" won the My VH1 Music Awards for "My Favorite Video".

 Bon Jovi played two sold-out concerts at London's historic Wembley Stadium on August 19–20, 2000, becoming the last concerts held at the legendary venue before its demolition.
 That year the band played to 1.1 million fans in 40 arena and stadium venues across North America, Europe and Japan.
 While on tour, Bon Jovi released a collection of live performances from throughout their career in an album titled One Wild Night Live 1985–2001.
 This was Bon Jovi's first-ever live album.
 The songs were culled from archives of recorded material the band had been collecting from their earliest days on the road right through the current tour.
 The band sold out two homecoming concerts at New Jersey's Giants Stadium on July 27–28, 2001.
 The broadcast broke ratings records for the VH-1 network.
 At the end of the year Bon Jovi awarded for "Hottest Live Show" at the 2001 My VH1 Music Awards.

 The members of the band had anticipated a brief vacation before work would begin on the band's 8th studio album but on September 11 the world changed.
 Within days of the terrorist attacks, Jon Bon Jovi and Richie Sambora had filmed Public Service Announcements for the Red Cross, recorded "America The Beautiful" for the NFL and performed as part of the historic America: A Tribute to Heroes live telethon.
 One month later, the band participated at two Monmouth County Alliance of Neighbors concerts in Red Bank, NJ to raise funds for the families close the band's hometowns, which were affected by the World Trade Center disaster.
 And on October 21, 2001, Bon Jovi performed at the monumental Concert For New York at Madison Square Garden, raising relief funds and honoring those who worked to save lives during the attack.